AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 > [the second sum] is important in cases where such multiplicity dominates the complexity of the objects

-, but, intuitively, it seems to me like the sum should only add a penalty if nx > ny; because, otherwise, we're penalizing the conditional complexity of `X` for content that's in `Y` but not in `X`.
+, but, intuitively, it seems to me like the sum should only add a penalty if `nx > ny`; because, otherwise, we're penalizing the conditional complexity of `X` for content that's in `Y` but not in `X`.
 I'll have to think about this a bit more.

 The "coarse" BDM is, I guess, less accurate than the "strong" BDM that I first looked at; but, at least, it makes sense.
 The reason it's weaker is that it doesn't utilize conditional CTM.
 But without additional clarification on what a "pairing strategy" is, I just can't understand how the strong version works.